Mshishegar/Ika.motto.crdh-gdi8h3j/Ika.Motto.Workflows.md

 * The announcement time from the guarantee unit is 23 January 2024.
 This time has been approved by the international e-commerce judge.
 In case of non-payment, they have committed a major violation and will be dealt with according to international trade laws, and the judge can extract from their sources and deposit it in your wallet.
 The total approved amount is 74,200 Tether digital currency, which has calculated daily losses and coefficients.
-* Your tethers have been queued for processing
+* Your tethers have been queued for processing.
+* Your case with serial number 20240123160128 has been sent to the desk of the compensation manager to review and then issue an order.
 #